tjhenning/expert-octo-guacamole/x_team_rules.md

 ## How will will communicate difficulties with a task assigned to us

+We can use the group chat to communicate difficulties we are having or anything else important we might need to tell them.

 ## How we will back up each other to ensure that deadlines are not missed